Get set for Madrid madness !

-NEW : Madrid will be desserved by direct flight from 2016, May 1st.
-Flights will be operated by Iberia Express every Thursdays and Sundays.
+Direct flight between Rennes and Madrid are operated by Iberia Express every Thursdays and Sundays.
 In Madrid, with Iberia Express, connections are availables to Grande-Canarie, Malaga, Saint-Jacques de Compostelle, Séville, Ténérife, Vigo...
 And with Iberia, many others connections are availables to North America and Africa : New York, Miami, Dakar...

 You can also fly to Madrid all year round via Barcelona with Vueling and via Paris-CDG with Air France.

 Climate : Madrid enjoys a dry climate with warm summers and cold winters.